Are you a beginner to genealogy? Here are the steps to building a strong foundation in researching a family tree.

 The most well known family tree website is Ancestry, but there are others out there.
 Choose the one that best suits your needs.
 You can build a family tree, search for ancestors, and make connections with people who share common ancestors.

-Search online records
+Searching online records

 The Internet can be your best friend when it comes to doing genealogy research.
-Remember this this is not a once-and-done task.
+Remember this this is NOT a once-and-done task.
 New databases of old documents and records are going digital every day!

 You can find everything from birth records, death records, census records, city telephone directories, old newspapers, and high school yearbooks.
 This is just the beginning.
 Here is a list of wonderful and free resources that you can search: